jannicz/appointment-picker/README.md

 __Note:__ with startTime and endTime appointment hours can be visually removed.
 If startTime is greater then minTime a lower time can still be manually set via the keyboard.
 On the other hand the picker does not accept times lower then minTime and higher then maxTime.

-Pass the options into the the initial function call
+Pass the options into the the AppointmentPicker call or the jQuery plugin call
 ```javascript
 var picker = new AppointmentPicker(document.getElementById('time-2'), {
   interval: 30,